Tenants - what you need to know about the Renters' Rights Act

 Tenancy length

-From 1 May 2026 there will be no such thing as a fixed-term tenancy.
+From 1 May 2026 there is no such thing as a fixed-term tenancy.
 All tenancies will continue on a rolling basis.
 This will usually be monthly, unless your tenancy agreement sets out a shorter period, for example weekly or fortnightly.
 If your tenancy had an end date, it will no longer apply.

 Rent increases

-From 1 May 2026 rent review clauses in tenancy agreements will no longer have any effect.
+From 1 May 2026 rent review clauses in tenancy agreements no longer have any effect.
 The only way a landlord can increase the rent is to serve a 'section 13' notice.
 If you disagree with the increase you can appeal this notice.

 Tenancy agreements

 From 1 May 2026 all tenants must have a written tenancy agreement or other written record of the tenancy terms.
-If you do not already have one, your landlord must provide one on or before 31 May 2026.

 What happens if you want to end the tenancy